-Though you must keep in mind that Switzerland’s healthcare is expensive.
+However, you must keep in mind that Switzerland’s healthcare is expensive.
 In fact, the percentage of money spent on health in Switzerland is second only to the amount people spend in the United States, which is a lot.
 A huge 12% of GDP is spent on health and medical costs together.
 Switzerland has seen a rise in the cost of healthcare, dental, and social care each month, with private households that pay extra or out-of-pocket costs for healthcare instead of having medical coverage.

 - Switzerland has something for everyone, from picture-perfect alpine landscapes to lively, beer-fueled festivities held around the country.